-- 1.14 If an asset is listed, the owner must notify the local authority of any proposed to make a relevant disposal. - 1.15 A relevant disposal of a listed asset is the sale of the freehold, or the grant or assignment of a lease for 25 years or more, but only where the disposal will give the new owner 100% vacant possession.
-(A limited number of disposals, such as transfer by way of gift, within a family, due to inheritance or where the asset forms part of a larger estate are exempt and can place unimpeded by the community right to bid.) - 1.16 On receipt of notification, the local authority must inform the community group which nominated the asset for listing and publicise the proposal to dispose generally in the area where the asset is situated. - 1.17 The owner's notification triggers an initial moratorium on the disposal for an initial period of 6 weeks.
-If during these 6 weeks a community group states an intention to itself bid for the asset the full 6 month moratorium on the disposal is triggered. - 1.18 The asset may be sold to a community group during this 6 month moratorium. - 1.19 At the end of the 6 month period the asset can be sold on the open market.
+- 1.15 If an asset is listed, the owner must notify the local authority of any proposed to make a relevant disposal. - 1.16 A relevant disposal of a listed asset is the sale of the freehold, or the grant or assignment of a lease for 25 years or more, but only where the disposal will give the new owner 100% vacant possession.
+(A limited number of disposals, such as transfer by way of gift, within a family, due to inheritance or where the asset forms part of a larger estate are exempt and can place unimpeded by the community right to bid.) - 1.17 On receipt of notification, the local authority must inform the community group which nominated the asset for listing and publicise the proposal to dispose generally in the area where the asset is situated. - 1.18 The owner's notification triggers an initial moratorium on the disposal for an initial period of 6 weeks.
+If during these 6 weeks a community group states an intention to itself bid for the asset the full 6 month moratorium on the disposal is triggered. - 1.19 The asset may be sold to a community group during this 6 month moratorium. - 1.20 There is no community right to buy the asset, just to bid.
+At the end of the 6 month period the asset can be sold on the open market.
 At this point community groups have the same rights as any other bidders.
-The community right to bid does not restrict who the owner of the asset can sell his property to, or at what price. - 1.20 If the owner wishes to claim compensation for any loss or expense following from compliance with the process he must do so within 13 weeks. - 1.21 The owner of the land may ask for a review of the compensation decision and the Council will undertake a review and give written notification of the decision of the review and the reasons for the decision.
-The owner of the land is entitles to appeal to the First-Tier Tribunal against the decision.
+The community right to bid does not restrict who the owner of the asset can sell his property to, or at what price.
+This means that the local community bid may not be the successful one. - 1.21 The owner is also at liberty to negotiate a sale with a preferred buyer during the moratorium period: but the sale cannot be concluded during that period.